wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---
+- Jun.
+2025, our work on "PiLocNet: Physics-informed neural network on 3D localization with rotating point spread function" was accepted by Applied Optics.

 - May 2025, our work on "Tensor robust principal component analysis via the tensor nuclear over Frobenius norm" was accepted by Journal of Scientific Computing.